tillkaeufer/duckling_handson_session_light/README.md

 Make sure you have a good internet connection when downloading.

 At the end of this step you should have somewhere a folder called 'duckling_hands-on_session'.

-Can you lastly go into the LineData folder and create a subfolder called binned_data, please.

 ### Installation
 We will be working in a Python 3 environment and need a few python packages.